Menu

 • Remove from the oven and allow it to cool for about 90 minutes.
 It is not yet stable enough to be removed from the mold while it is still warm.
 It can be cooled in the refrigerator much faster, but not every refrigerator has enough space for the mold.

-• Gently remove the lamb from the mold, possibly using a butter knife for help.
-If the lower part has risen too much, you may want to carefully trim it with a sharp knife so that the lamb has a more stable base.
+• If the lower part has risen too much, you may want to carefully trim it with a sharp knife so that the lamb has a more stable base.
 This recipe comes out perfect for me, but every oven is different.
+If there are burnt bits, you can also scratch them off now.
+It is best done before removing the lamb from the mold,

 Keyword easter